Zerobeings/nft-indexer/README.md

         - Must meet the content policy requirements outlined here: [https://indexer.locatia.app/request](https://indexer.locatia.app/request).
         - Submit the index request for each collection added at [https://indexer.locatia.app/request](https://indexer.locatia.app/request) to add to the index record.

+# mixtapeIndexer.js
+This script is used to fetch and process metadata for a range of tokens from a specific Ethereum contract.
+It uses the Mixtape library to store the fetched metadata.

 ## Dependencies

 - `mixtapejs`: A library for handling metadata.